battleaxedotco/tool-docs/docs/timelord/frame-tools.md

 ### Duplicate blank layer

 Duplicates the selected layer with cleared frames.
 This can often be useful to create a new layer based on the timing of frames in an existing layer (cleanup, tiedown, coloring, etc).
-Via [Taylor Jon Peters](https://tjpeters.ca/)
+Idea via [Taylor Jon Peters](https://tjpeters.ca/)

 <Screenshot
     url="/timelord/icon/layer-solo.svg"